 Honest bottom line

 The best it support interview questions preparation is not a script.
-It is a proof packet.
+It is a evidence sample.
 Build one artifact, write down the checks you performed, connect it to current sampled employer wording, and rehearse the tradeoff out loud.

 RoleMath will not claim an interview answer guarantees a job, salary, exam outcome, placement, or demand.
 It will claim something narrower and more useful: a better answer shows inspected work, source-checked reasoning, and communication that fits the role.